Antonio Garcia (gridiron football)

-Antonio "Tony" Garcia (born December 10, 1993) is an American gridiron football offensive tackle for the DC Defenders of the XFL.
-He was drafted by the New England Patriots in the third round of the 2017 NFL Draft.
+Antonio Garcia (born December 10, 1993) is an American professional football offensive tackle.
+He was selected by the New England Patriots in the third round of the 2017 NFL draft.
 He played college football for the Troy Trojans.
+He has also been a member of the New York Jets, Indianapolis Colts, Miami Dolphins, Saskatchewan Roughriders, Edmonton Elks, Vegas Vipers, DC Defenders, Philadelphia Stars, and Winnipeg Blue Bombers.

 Professional career

 New England Patriots

-Garcia was drafted by the New England Patriots in the third round, 85th overall, in the 2017 NFL Draft.
+Garcia was drafted by the New England Patriots in the third round, 85th overall, in the 2017 NFL draft.
 After leaving an August 9, 2017, training camp practice early, Garcia did not return to practice and did not play in any preseason game.
 On September 2, Garcia was placed on the reserve/non-football illness (NFI) list.
 In March 2018 it was revealed that Garcia had developed blood clots in his lungs; the resulting inability to practice led his weight to drop by at least 40 pounds.

 On May 11, 2018, Garcia was released by the Patriots.

 New York Jets

 On May 14, 2018, Garcia was claimed off waivers by the New York Jets.
 He was waived on August 31, 2018.